hantaeha/pubg_super_winner_prediction/README.md

 # ML-BASED PUBG 'SUPER RULE' WINNER PREDICTION

-This project aims to predict the final winner of [PUBG](https://www.pubgesports.com/) e-sports using Machine Learning Technology.
+This project aims to predict the final winner of [PUBG](https://www.pubgesports.com/) e-sports using Machine Learning technology.
 It was created based on [Super Rule](Introduction/super_v3_0_0.pdf).
 ('WWCD Format' Games are also possible)
 Users can use this Machine Learning Model to compare the overall power of participating teams.